fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricService.md

 ```

 This command removes the specified Service Fabric service.
-Because the command includes the **Force** parameter, the cmdlet does not prompt you for confirmation.
+Because the command includes the *Force* parameter, the cmdlet does not prompt you for confirmation.

 ## PARAMETERS

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter